robotology/robot-testing-framework/README.md

 Installation
 ------------
 RTF library does not depend on any external library.
 The RTF framework has a testrunner utility (see Running test case plug-ins using testrunner) to easily run the test cases which are built as plug-ins.
-Test cases can be organized in test suits using a simple XML files.
+Test cases can be organized in test suits using simple XML files.
 The testrunner uses TinyXml library for parsing the suit XML files.
 RTF build system check for the installation of TinyXml and, in case, it cannot find any installed version of TinyXml library, it uses the internal version which is delivered with the RTF.

 Compile and Build
 -----------------
-The installation is easy, straightforward and uses Cmake building system.
+The installation is easy, straightforward and uses the CMake build system.
 ```
     $ git clone https://github.com/robotology/robot-testing.git
     $ cd robot-testing